JamesCalle/jamescalle.github.io/JustFixnyc.md

 <li>Misunderstanding of several cards in "To-Do" tab</li>
 </ul>
 <p>
-When people found the Tenant Rights page their interest peeked, were surprisingly really delighted, and questioned why it wasn't apparant.
+When people found the Tenant Rights page, their interest peeked, were surprisingly really delighted, and questioned why it wasn't apparant.
 It was very well received so making it more apparant for the next prototype was a must.
 We made the Tenant Rights page accessible from the landing page.
 <p>
 The community tab wasn't very well received.
 People laid eyes on "community" and were turned off.
 But after they explored the tab they saw the potential it holds.
 In a service that holds important information, people did not want to engage in any sort of community so the tab was renamed to "My Building".
 <p>
-Every card in "To-Do" has a title and a detailed explanation of what they meant but users were still confused, a card labelled "Call Hotline" emitted the most confusion.
-We clarified the meaning of a few cards by renaming their title.
+Every card in "To-Do" has a title and a detailed explanation of what they meant but users were still confused, a card labelled "Call Hotline" elicited the most confusion.
+We clarified the meaning of a few cards by renaming them.
 <p>
 While testing prototype 2.0, not many new issues were brought up.
 The one new issue that made users feel uncomfortable pertained to privacy issues.
 People were unsure if hitting the "Share Case" button would automatically share their entire case to their neighbors or if it let them select the cases they want to share.
-Prototype 2.0 is actually the latter, but when it comes to sharing sensitive information we wanted to eliminate as much hesitation as possible so we changed the flow.
+People were hesitant when dealing with sharing sensitive information and we wanted to eliminate as much hesitation as possible so we changed the flow.
 We made the option to select the cases you'd like to share immediately visible first, and then enabled users to share what they have selected with a button clearly indicating that the selected content is being shared with users.
 <p>
 <center>
 <a href="https://projects.invisionapp.com/share/KT4WXOUJR#/screens/115062107" target="_blank"><img src="/assets/img/pageimages/justfixnycpss.jpg" alt="Click for Interactable Prototype"></a>